AlanLuu/lox-go/doc/crypto.md

     - `sha256` for SHA-256
     - `sha384` for SHA-384
     - `sha512` for SHA-512
-- `hash.update(data)`, which updates the hash object with the specified data, which must be a buffer or string
+- `hash.update(data)`, which updates the hash object with the specified data, which must be a buffer or string, and returns the hash object itself

 RSA keypairs and public key objects have the following methods and fields associated with them:
 - `rsa.bitLen`, which is the number of bits of the current RSA object as an integer